 Movement classes work alongside your traditional medical care.
 They strive to improve your total well-being — mind, body and spirit.
 Together, traditional and complementary treatments like movement classes can help you better manage your overall health and enjoy a better quality of life.

-To register for any of these classes or multi-week series, click the Movement/Series tab on our online schedule.
+Register for any of these classes using our online schedule.

 - Private sessions

 Personalize your movement practice.
 Sessions are customized for your specific health conditions and goals.

 These four- to six-week series are offered throughout the year.

 - Gentle Yoga for Back Care: Relieve tension, improve flexibility and gain strength and support in your back.